ratwolfzero/hopalong_python/README.md

 ## Overview

-This Python program calculates and displays the "Hopalong" Attractor:
+This Python program calculates and displays the "Hopalong" Attractor by iterating the following equations:

 $$
 \begin{align}